Authors & Illustrators

 Nadia Sammurtok is an Inuit writer and educator originally from Rankin Inlet, Nunavut.
 Nadia is passionate about preserving the traditional Inuit lifestyle and Inuktitut language so that they may be enjoyed by future generations.
 Nadia currently lives in Iqaluit, Nunavut, with her family.

-Books by Nadia Sammurtok:
+Selected books by Nadia Sammurtok:

 Amiel Sandland is an illustrator living in the Toronto area.
 He studied illustration at Seneca College, eventually specializing in comic arts and character design.
 When not drawing, he can be found studying, designing characters, creating costumes and replica props, or burying his nose in a comic.

-Books illustrated by Amiel Sandland:
+Selected books illustrated by Amiel Sandland: